-Why diverse engineering teams outperform, and why most businesses aren’t serious about it
+Why diverse engineering teams outperform, and why the business case hasn’t changed

 MH